 Introduction

-This fact sheet provides basic information about licorice root, including its common names, uses, potential side effects, and resources for further information.
-Licorice is primarily grown in Greece, Turkey, and parts of Asia.
-It contains a compound known as glycyrrhizin (or glycyrrhizic acid) and has a long history of medicinal use in Eastern and Western medicine.
+This guide gives basic information about licorice root, including its common names, uses, potential side effects, and where to find more information.
+Licorice primarily grows in Greece, Turkey, and parts of Asia.
+It contains a compound called glycyrrhizin and has been used in both Eastern and Western medicine for a long time.

 Common Names